mammenarjun2/Cloud-Build-Automation-Terraform/README.md

 ### What does it do?

-Allows you to deploy a CI/CD for terraform with GCP using the native managed service Cloudbuild, by taking care of the extra steps of configuring terraform,terraform state,cloudbuild yaml steps and getting your Github repository connected to the pipline via terraform.
+Allows you to deploy a CI/CD using terraform with using the native managed service on the GCP platform called cloudbuild, by taking care of the extra steps of configuring terraform,terraform state,cloudbuild yaml steps and getting your Github repository connected to the pipeline via terraform.

 ### Features

-- Cookiecutter auto fill Terraform (python library)
+- Cookiecutter to auto fill Terraform (python library)
 - Bash script to run Terraform and implement state into GCS